-HPER 2205 Prevention පි Care of Athletic Injuries 2 credits
+HPER 2205 Prevention & Care of Athletic Injuries 2 credits

-Introduction to basic athletic training.
-Covers a variety of topics including anatomy, physiology, injury prevention, conditioning, kinesiology, injury care, and rehabilitation.
-Students will also learn practical skills such as taping, splinting, wrapping, spine stabilization, and back boarding.
+Introductory class to basic athletic training.
+Class will cover a variety of topics including anatomy, injury prevention, conditioning, healing, injury care, rehabilitation, and practical skills such as taping and wrapping.
+(CR-fall; CC & CR-spr)

-HPER 2206 Introduction to Exercise Physiology පි Kinesiology, 3 credits
+HPER 2206 Introduction to Exercise Physiology & Kinesiology 3 credits

 This course introduces the study of physical movement, and provides students with an overview of the acute and chronic effects of physical activity and training on various systems of the body, including the musculoskeletal, cardiorespiratory, and nervous systems.
 This course is designed for the student pursuing a career in the fitness industry, a certificate in the proposed Fitness Specialist Program, as well as those interested in furthering their understanding of the effects of exercise on the mind and body.
 Recommended Skills, Abilities, or Coursework: Basic understanding of anatomy and physiology as well as basic wellness concepts (including weight training, conditioning, and aerobic fitness).
+(Online-fall; CR-spr)

-HPER 2207 Fitness Testing & Exercise Prescription

-3 credits Co-requisite: HPER 2206.
+HPER 2207 Fitness Testing & Exercise Prescription 3 credits \ Co-requisite: HPER 2206.

 This course provides an overview of how to assess cardio-respiratory endurance, muscular strength and endurance, flexibility, body fat, pulmonary function, and blood pressure and evaluate the results.
 Emphasis is placed on determining the appropriate test, conducting the test, evaluating the results, and creating an exercise program.
 This course is designed for the student pursuing a career in the fitness industry, a certificate in the proposed Fitness Specialist Program, as well as those interested in furthering their understanding of the effects of exercise on the mind and body.
-Recommended Skills, Abilities, or Coursework: Basic understanding of anatomy and physiology as well as basic wellness concepts (including weight training, conditioning, and aerobic fitness).
+Recommended Skills, Abilities, or Coursework: Basic understanding of anatomy and physiology as well as basic wellness concepts (including weight training, conditioning, and aerobic fitness).(CR-spr)

+HPER 2210/2211/2215/2217/2219

-HPER 2210/2211/2215/2217/2219 Intercollegiate Sports, 0-1 credit
+Intercollegiate Sports, 0-1 credit